digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 If you have completed Part 1 quickly, you may continue practicing with the following challenge.

-**Task**: To continue practicing, create the following tree, which resembles a typical setup of git branches.
+**Task**: To continue practicing, create the following tree, which resembles a typical setup of Git branches.
 To do this, you can open [learngitbranching](https://learngitbranching.js.org/?locale=en_EN){: target="_blank"} in a separate window.

 <img src="img/git-branches.png" style="width: 600px;" alt="Git branches"/>